Child & Teen Therapy in Tampa, FL

 No more second-guessing—just clarity about what’s really going on.

-My name is Deanna, and I help anxious kids and their parents break out of the cycle where everyone feels overwhelmed and unsure what actually helps.
+My name is Deanna, and I help kids and their parents finally understand what's driving the behavior — so everyone can stop guessing and start making real progress.

 You don’t have to figure this out alone.
 Together, we build the understanding and skills that create lasting change.